AFC Fylde sealed all three points in a tightly-contested match against Gloucester City at Kellamergh Park.

 There was to be a bright start for the Coasters and inside the first minute Sam Finley played in Danny Rowe who was unlucky to see his audacious lobbed effort bounce off the crossbar and over to safety.

-The visitors responded well and enjoyed a good spell of possession as Joe Parker pounced on a loose ball in box, but his flicked effort rebounded off both posts before eventually being cleared.
+The visitors responded well and enjoyed a good spell of possession as Joe Parker pounced on a loose ball in the box, but his flicked effort rebounded off both posts before eventually being cleared.

 Fylde raced straight down the other end and took the lead.
 Matty Hughes broke down the right, cleverly cut inside and the ball eventually found its way to Lloyd who gleefully poked home.